FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

     pass
 ```

-NOMAD can already run this parser, but will raise a `NotImplementedError`.
-The interface may be defined, but we still need to fill in the actual parsing by overwriting the default `parse(...)` function.

 ??? info "Running your Parser"
+    ### Front-end
     In everyday NOMAD use, the user only interacts with NOMAD via the GUI or API.
     NOMAD will regulate parsing as the user uploads via these channels.

+    ### Command-line
     During development, the command line is probably the preferable option, as you can load changes faster and incorporate it into your favorite test setups.
     To print the archive to the terminal, use `nomad parse --show-archive <mainfile>`.
     If you already know which parser to use, add the `--parser 'parser/<parser or entry point name>'` flag.
     To list all options, type `nomad parse --help`.
     Note that even the command line passes through the NOMAD base, so make sure to have it installed and set up correctly.

+    ### Notebooks
+    If you are using Jupyter Notebook, you can manipulate data in a head-on way without NOMAD base as an intermediary.
+    Note that this enntails providing the parsing input yourself, as well as manually triggering normalization.
+    A template setup looks something like:

+    ```python
+    from nomad.datamodel import EntryArchive
+    from nomad.client.processing import parse
+    from nomad.client import normalize_all
+    from nomad.normalizing.metainfo import MetainfoNormalizer
+    from <parser_plugin>.parser import <ParserPlugin>

+    p = ParserPlugin()
+    a = EntryArchive()

+    # parsing ONLY
+    p.parse(<mainfile>, a, logger=None)

+    # parsing + full normalization
+    a = parse(<mainfile>)
+    normalize_all(a[0])

+    # parsing + schema-only normalization
+    p.parse(<mainfile>, a, logger=None)
+    MetainfoNormalizer().normalize(archive=a)
+    ```

+NOMAD can already run this parser, but will raise a `NotImplementedError`.
+The interface may be defined, but we still need to fill in the actual parsing by overwriting the default `parse(...)` function.
+That is for the next section.

+??? info "Communicating via Logs"

+    Each entry has an associated log.
+    These communicate info or warnings about the processing, as well as debugging info and (critical) errors for tracing bugs.
+    Include the latter when contacting us regarding any processing issues.

+    Here, we use the `logger` object to `info`rm which parser was called.

+    ```python
+    ...
+    from nomad.config import config

+    configuration = config.get_plugin_entry_point(
+        'nomad_parser_vasp.parsers:xml_entry_point'
+    )

+    class VasprunXMLParser(MatchingParser):
+        def parse(
+            self, mainfile: str, archive: EntryArchive, logger: BoundLogger,
+            child_archives: dict[str, EntryArchive] = None,
+        ) -> None:

+        logger.info('VasprunXMLParser.parse', parameter=configuration.parameter)
+        ...
+    ```

 ### Getting the Data